quiltdata/quilt/docs/Troubleshooting.md

 1. Send the JSON output file and screenshots to [Quilt support](mailto:support@quiltdata.io).

-> As a rule you should not reconfigure your Elasticsearch domain directly as this will result in drift that will be lost the next time you update your Quilt instance.
+> As a rule you should not reconfigure your Elasticsearch domain directly as this will
+> result in stack drift that will be lost the next time you update your Quilt instance.

 ## Missing metadata when working with Quilt packages via the API